ctebow/Strands/README.md

 Enhancements:

-1) GUI-SOUND: Can pass in normal Play or Show mode command-line arguments to test, although enhancement for Play mode is more extensive.
+1) GUI-SOUND: For testing the game with sounds, use the optional command-line parameter --sounds in addition to all the other normal Play or Show mode command-line arguments.
+Note the Play mode sounds are more extensive.
 I've added sounds from https://kenney.nl/assets/category:Audio?search=&sort=update for starting the game, quitting/exiting, clicking, clearing by hitting escape, submitting a too short, non-dictionary, or repeated word,